I believe I speak for all of us, dog owners, when I say that pet urine is a complex problem.

 Finding the source of the smell is the first step to getting rid of it.

-A UV blacklight is one of the most essential tools for fighting pee odors.
-It can reveal long-dried stains and urine traces that you may have missed, especially if you’re trying to housebreak a puppy.
+A UV blacklight is one of the most essential tools for fighting pee odors, as it can reveal long-dried stains and urine traces that you may have missed.

-Here’s how to use it: make sure the room is completely dark before you start searching for dog urine.
+Before you start searching for dog urine, you need to make sure the room is completely dark.
 The pee stain will look like a shiny mark, so it shouldn’t be difficult to locate it.

 Use the light on floors, walls, carpets, mattresses, and sofas so you don’t miss anything.

 To avoid future potty accidents, you need to clean the old ones right away.

 Once you find the source of the urine smell, you need to remove it entirely, or else your dog will keep marking the same spot again and again.
 Old accidents, even if washed, can still attract your dog.